Njoroge1980/NNM/README.md

 #### By Njoroge Mungai

-## This is the personal webpage of Njoroge Mungai.
+This is the personal webpage of Njoroge Mungai.
 It details all there is to know about the man.

-This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have.

 ## Setup/Installation Requirements